Tiraput-Tirapongtawat/Chat-With-PDF-application/README.md

 **Create data base**

-1. Create database folder and put pdf file that you talk with
+1. Prepare the Database Folder: Create a folder for your database and place the PDF files you want to interact with in this folder.
-2. add path database folder in createdatabase.py and it will create chroma folder for you
+2. Specify Path: In create_datadb.py, specify the path to the database folder.
-3. run createdatabase.py to create database
+3. Generate the Chroma Database: Run create_datadb.py to initialize the Chroma database.
+This will create a chroma folder to store the embeddings.

 The API has three main endpoints:
 **Query Endpoint (/query/):**